ssong26/CS1470-Final-Project/README.md

 ## Forward and Inverse Problem of the Michelson interferometer
-#Data
+# Data
 dsf
-#Code
+# Code
-There are three coding files in the current folder.
+There are three coding files in the current folder
-#